Arikius/bronto/README.md

 ## Contribute

-RAPTOR is in alpha, and we welcome contributions from anyone, on anything.
+Bronto is in alpha, and we welcome contributions from anyone, on anything.
 - Your idea here
 - Your second idea here